 A specialist will be able to confirm a skin cancer diagnosis by carrying out a physical examination.
-They will usually support this diagnosis with a biopsy, where some of the skin cells are removed to be examined under a microscope to view the cancerous cells.
+They will usually support this diagnosis with a biopsy, where some of the skin cells are removed to be examined under a microscope to detect cancerous cells.
 During a biopsy, doctors will determine the type of skin cancer you have and the likelihood of it spreading.

-The main treatment option for melanoma is surgery but there are alternatives available and the exact treatment recommended will depend on each patient’s situation.
+The main treatment option for melanoma is surgery, but there are alternatives available and the exact treatment recommended will depend on each individual patient’s situation.
 Your care will be the responsibility of a team of experts who will work together to suggest the best treatment for melanoma in your case, considering the type of cancer you have and the stage of cancer, as well as your general health.

 Surgery is often used to treat melanoma and typically involves two operations, the first to remove the abnormal mole or skin and the second to remove healthy tissue that was around the area.
-If the cancer has spread, affecting the lymph nodes in the area, these may also be removed during surgery.
+If the cancer has spread, affecting the lymph nodes in the area, these may also be removed during the procedure.

 Radiotherapy can be used as treatment of melanoma and it’s often done to complement surgery.
 It can also be used to relieve the symptoms of advanced melanoma.

-Chemotherapy and biological therapy can also be used to treat the disease but usually only if the cancer has reached the later stages and has begun to spread.
+Chemotherapy and biological therapy can also be used to treat the disease, but usually only if the cancer has reached the later stages and has begun to spread.